Cirkit Designer Logo

 Technical Specifications

-The following are the key technical details for the biometric sensor schematic:
+The following table outlines the key technical details of the sensor:

 Pin Configuration and Descriptions